 A strange child.
 For some reason, he felt like she was a little witch.

-Yet despite her blunt manner of speaking, Shinpei was not at all put off by her.
-"I don't know what else to say...you got me.
+Despite her blunt manner of speech, Shinpei was not at all put off.
+"I don't know what else to say-you got me.
 I'm a detective.
 Here for work."

 "A detective?
 You have a card?"